stresearch/SAFE/README.md

 ## 🤖 Model Submission

-This is a code based competetion.
+This is a script based competetion.
 No data will be released before the competition.
 A subset of the data may be released after the competition.
 We will be using [hugginface competions platform](https://github.com/huggingface/competitions).

 ### 📂 Create Model Repo
-Participants will be required to submit their model to be evaluated on the dataset by creating a [huggingface](https://huggingface.co/new) model repository  (it can be private or public).
+Participants will be required to submit their model to be evaluated on the dataset by creating a [huggingface](https://huggingface.co/new) model repository.
+- **The model that you submit will remain private**.
+No one inlcuding the challenge organizers will have access to the model repo unless you decide to make the repo public.
 - The model will be expected to read in the dataset and output file containing a **detection score and binary decision** for every input example.
 - The dataset will be downloaded to `/tmp/data` inside the container during evalation run.
 - The only requirement is to have a `script.py` in the top level of the repo that saves a `submission.csv` file with the following columns: